 Location.
-41° 19.322′ N, 75° 48.919′ W. Marker is in Exeter, Pennsylvania, in Luzerne County.
-Marker is at the intersection of Wyoming Avenue (U.S. 11) and Lincoln Street, on the right when traveling north on Wyoming Avenue.
+41° 19.267′ N, 75° 49.073′ W. Marker is in Exeter, Pennsylvania, in Luzerne County.
+Marker is at the intersection of Valley Street and Wyoming Avenue (U.S. 11), on the right when traveling east on Valley Street.
 Touch for map.
-Marker is on the borough building grounds.
-Marker is at or near this postal address: 1101 Wyoming Avenue, Pittston PA 18643, United States of America.
+Marker is in this post office area: Pittston PA 18643, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Captain Ann Bernatitus (here, next to this marker); a different marker also named War Memorial (a few steps from this marker); Battle of Wyoming (about 800 feet away, measured in a direct line); Knox Mine Disaster (approx. 0.7 miles away); Veterans Memorial (approx. 0.8 miles away); World War Memorial (approx. one mile away); Battlefield of Wyoming (approx. one mile away); Jenkins' Fort (approx. 1.2 miles away).
+War Memorial (about 700 feet away, measured in a direct line); Captain Ann Bernatitus (about 800 feet away); a different marker also named War Memorial (about 800 feet away); Tinsley Hall (approx. ¾ mile away); Knox Mine Disaster (approx. ¾ mile away); Battlefield of Wyoming (approx. 0.9 miles away); Veterans Memorial (approx. one mile away); World War Memorial (approx. 1.1 miles away).
 Touch for a list and map of all markers in Exeter.

 Also see . . .

 1. Battle of Wyoming and Hartley's Expidition.
 Probably no episode of the Revolutionary War caused more horror and outrage among Americans than the so-called “Wyoming Massacre” on July 3, 1778.
 (Submitted on August 20, 2008, by Craig Swain of Leesburg, Virginia.)